Cape Breton in the footsteps of the Scots

 Staying in a Scottish setting on the Cabot Trail: the Keltic Lodge

 It gets Scottish when we get to the Keltic Lodge.
 The hotel, which stands in a beautiful spot on a peninsula with views stretching far down the coast, reminds us of a Scottish mansion in its decor.
 Red, green and blue tartans transport us to another world.
 As the name suggests, this hotel celebrates the influence of Scottish immigrants.
-That Hotels is located in the National Park and is one of the Nova Scotia Signature Resorts, which includes the Digby Pines Golf Resort heard that we met a few years ago.
+That Hotel is located in the National Park and is one of the Nova Scotia Signature Resorts, which includes the Digby Pines Golf Resort heard that we met a few years ago.
 It is best to stay here for several days to enjoy the surroundings, the golf course, the beach and above all the view.

 Cape Smokey on Cape Breton Island